britneyfrei/dec-to-base/README.md

 # dec-to-base
-C program that takes a decimal number and a base and converts to decimal to that base.
+C program that takes a decimal number and a base and converts the decimal to that base.